Harry Jefferson (racing driver): Career

 In addition to his Cup Series career, Jefferson also raced in the Winston West Series in a 1973 Mercury Cougar vehicle.
 That vehicle would eventually be refurbished into a 1979 Ford Granada and driven by NASCAR legends such as Derrike Cope, David Pearson, and Bobby Allison.
-Jefferson won 6 Winston West races, winning two races in each 1974, 1976, and 1977.
+Jefferson won six Winston West races, winning two races in each 1974, 1976, and 1977.
 At the Winston Cup level, Jefferson completed 1739 laps - the equivalent of 3189.2 mi.
 He earned a grand total of $20,268 in total prize winnings ($ when adjusted for inflation) after starting an average of 18th place and finishing an average of 24th place.
 His only DNQs were at the 1972 Miller High Life 500 and at the 1988 Checker 500.

 Jefferson also enjoyed a very successful career in the late model Sportsman series in the Pacific Northwest.

 Death

-Jefferson died on August 23, 2021, in Seattle, Washington at the age of 74 after a short battle with lung cancer and autoimmune encephalitis.
+Jefferson died on August 23, 2021, in Seattle, Washington at the age of 74 after a short illness, suffering from lung cancer and autoimmune encephalitis.